CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/docs/Qilimanjaro_Business.md

 ![CDL 2021 Cohort Project](./images/logo.jpg)
-# Assessing quantum computers with randomized benchmarking
+# rQIBO: assessing quantum computers with randomized benchmarking

 ## Step 1: Explain the technical problem you solved in this exercise